calchiwo/ExplainThisRepo/README.md

 ```

 > Note: If the command is not found after installing with pip, ensure your Python Scripts directory is on your PATH.

 ---

+## What it does

+- Fetches a public GitHub repository
+- Reads the README and key repo metadata
+- Generates a clear explanation of what the repo does
+- Writes the result to `EXPLAIN.md` in your current directory

+Useful when:
+- You open a repo and don’t know where to start
+- You’re reviewing unfamiliar code
+- You want quick context without digging through files

+---